 King Amaziah had some war victories but lost a number of battles with the king of Israel.

-Why he was murdered by court members read the reason in the Bible.
+To find out why he was murdered by court members, read the Bible.

 Amaziah in Hebrew means: the strength of the Lord or strengthened by God.

 Amaziah — 9th King of Judah